 The S&P 500 rebounded after closing yesterday at the lowest level since March 7.
 The benchmark index of U.S. stocks is down 4.3 percent from its four-year high last month, while still up 8 percent for the year.
 Jobless claims dropped by 1,000 to 367,000 in the period ended May 5, in line with the median forecast in a Bloomberg News survey and the lowest since the end of March, the Labor Department said.

 Wells Fargo & Co. and SunTrust Banks Inc. rose at least 1.7 percent to pace gains in financial shares.
 Monster Beverage Corp. surged 9 percent after the energy-drink maker reported earnings that beat estimates.
-Cisco (CSCO), the biggest maker of computer-networking equipment, slumped 10 percent for its biggest drop in more than a year as sales and profit forecasts trailed analysts’ projections.
+Cisco (CSCO:US), the biggest maker of computer-networking equipment, slumped 10 percent for its biggest drop in more than a year as sales and profit forecasts trailed analysts’ projections.

 Ten-year Treasury rates added six basis points to 1.88 percent after the government auctioned the debt at a record-low yield yesterday.